 We have limited financial resources.
-As of the date of this AIF, the Company has estimated cash and cash equivalents of \$5.6 million.
-We currently generate no operating revenue, and must primarily finance exploration activity and the development of mineral properties by other means.
+We currently generate nooperating revenue and cash flows, and must primarily finance exploration activity and the development of mineral properties by other means.
 In the future, our ability to continue exploration, and development and production activities, if any, will depend on our ability to obtain additional external financing.
 Any unexpected costs, problems or delays could severely impact our ability to continue exploration and development activities.